There are so many articles touting SEO tips that the topic has almost gone beyond the boundaries of social acceptability.

 Internal links and external links are kind of the same thing from two different perspectives.
 Internal links and other websites linking to your site are one of the ways Google ascertains how relevant and popular your site is, not just to users but to other writers.
 It acts like a peer recommendation.

-External links should be to content which has the same or a similar keyword, which in turn boosts the ranking of the site you link to and the strength of the focus of your article on its keyword.
+External links should be for content which has the same or a similar keyword, which in turn boosts the ranking of the site you link to and the strength of the focus of your article on its keyword.
 If you write an article with the keyword “cryptocurrency” and then link the an article about an art gallery, Google may reasonably surmise your content is a bit confused.

-Again, more recently RankBrain can work out when you’re just trying to stuff your article with links.
+Again, RankBrain can work out when you’re just trying to stuff your article with links.
 Maybe there’s an optimum number, but don’t worry about that.
 RankBrain is going to start learning human behaviour and any marketing ploys will just confuse the situation.
 Think of them like any grammatical device: use them where appropriate and don’t use them where not appropriate.

 Shocking, right?
 This used to refer to things like website categories, making sure you haven’t got two articles with the same keyword, and splitting longer articles with useful subheadings which use the keyword.
 This is all still true but what is becoming truer with RankBrain is the user experience of your website.

 This article is all about a single and simple trend which we can assume to become truer and truer over the next couple of years.
 Technology like RankBrain means that search engines want to optimise their results for user behaviour.
-The old set of algorithms would require Google engineers to guess at user behaviour and then write algorithms for the search engine to appeal to.
-These were usually proxies, hacks, shortcuts, and the like – they were the best the engineers had to work with at the time.
+What does this mean?
+That clickbait headlines, short articles stuffed with keywords, listicles, quizzes, etc, have all been shown to be mere trends.

 Search engines are going to start moving toward natural language processing and I wouldn’t be surprised if they started ditching things like keywords and links entirely in favour of as-yet-unknown ways of measuring genuine behaviour.
 Online writing, having deviated from print writing thus far, may well now return to its original form and purpose as technology becomes smart enough to measure it.